 This includes going to the many events that take place each year based centred on the topics of digital transformation and procurement in the public sector.
 Some of these are held by Crown Commercial Service themselves, including supplier-engagement sessions for the many frameworks and Dynamic Purchasing Systems they run.
 There are also organisations such as techUK, who hold many events based on helping companies tackle the public sector and to get networking.

 It might go without saying, but social media is a great way to connect with potential buyers – and to promote your success and participation in the public sector market.
-Especially on Twitter, where many procurement leaders are very active.
+Especially on Twitter or LinkedIn, where many procurement leaders are very active.
 See what discussions are taking place and get involved!

 Does your company know you’re listing on G-Cloud?